sigilante/curriculum/hsl-2022.02/lesson8.md

 2. You need to ingest one or more characters and decide what they “mean”, including storing the result of this meaning.
 3. You need to loop back to #1 again and again until you are out of characters.

 We could build a simple parser out of a trap and `++snag`, but it would be brittle and difficult to extend.
-The Hoon parser is very sophisticated, since it has to take a file of ASCII characters (and some UTF-8 strings) and turn it into Nock code.
+The Hoon parser is very sophisticated, since it has to take a file of ASCII characters (and some UTF-8 strings) and turn it via an AST into Nock code.
 What makes parsing challenging is that we have to wade directly into a sea of new types and processes.
 To wit:

 -   A `tape` is the string to be parsed.
 -   A `hair` is the position in the text the parser is at, as a cell of column & line, `[p=@ud q=@ud]`.